654642312/neovim/README.md

 ## dependencies

-first you need to install a plugin manager, install and yarn
+you need to install a plugin manager, install and yarn

 [Plug mannager](https://github.com/junegunn/vim-plug)